Consensys/doc.tessera/docs/HowTo/Configure/TLS.md

     "knownClientsFile": "[TLS known clients file for the server.
 This contains the fingerprints of public keys of other nodes that are allowed to connect to this one.]", "knownServersFile": "[TLS known servers file for the client.
 This contains the fingerprints of public keys of other nodes that this node has encountered.]", "generateKeyStoreIfNotExisted": "[boolean]",
-    "environmentVariablePrefix": "[Prefix to uniquely identify environment variables for this particular server ssl config]" }
+    "environmentVariablePrefix": "[Prefix to uniquely identify environment variables for this particular server ssl configuration]"
+  }
 }
 ```